raywenderlich/sc_perfect/For-Instructor/part9-marking-a-web-app.markdown

 Allright, that's everything I'd like to cover in this screencast.

-At this point, you should understand how to create a simple web app using Vapor.
+At this point, you should understand how to create a simple web app using Perfect.
 If you want to review any of the code, you can download the completed project below.

+Speaking of Perfect, do you know the secret to find a perfect significant other?

+1. Find someoen who is honest, and makes you laugh.
+2. Find someone who has a good job and can cook.
+3. Find someone who is good in the bedroom.
+4. Most of all, it is very important that three individuals never meet!

 I hope you enjoyed learning how to make this simple web app with Perfect - and I'll TTYL!